karthikkappagantula/my_tech_notes/aws_learning/README.md

 **Intra-region VPC Peering**
 * Peering connections cannot peer VPC's with overlapping CIDRs
 * Peering is not transitive.
 Peering A and B, B and C, does not mean A and C are peered.
-* SGs can reference groups in remove VPC's.
+* SGs can reference groups in remote VPC's.
 SGs and NACLs can also reference CIDR/IP.
 * IPv6 is supported, but not by-default.
 * Private DNS hostnames can be resolved.